Any beginner to wine who dreams of becoming a connoisseur one day usually gets the same suggestion. Try a Merlot.

 The first official planting of Merlot vines in America occurred at the Louis Martini Winery in Napa Valley.
 Mr. Martini could not have known the explosive demand that would follow.
 He released a multi-vintage blend in 1972, and the public demanded more.
 Much more.
 In 1970, just 268 acres of these vines were planted.
 By 1980, that number hit 2,667 and in today there’s an estimated 40,000+ acres in California.

 While Merlot thrives in California, several other states show off great examples.
-Washington in particular delivers some showstopping examples of Merlot.
+Washington in particular delivers some showstopping examples of the varietal.
 These come closer in approximation to Bordeaux thanks to the slightly cooler climate and differences in soil types.

 France still claims the most Merlot with approximately 280,000 acres through the Bordeaux and Languedoc-Roussillon regions.
 Italy boasts 93,000 acres through Toscana and Campania.
 Argentina, Chile, Australia and the US feature between 13,000 and 55,000 acres.
 Combined, Merlot makes for one of the most widely planted grapes worldwide!